feth/nouvelordre/README.rst

 This software is not perfect and might kill your golden retriever or ruin your diploma but I have tried hard for this never to happen.

-`reorder` performs 2 passes.
+**'reorder'** performs 2 passes.
 Pass 1 is performed on the original input; pass 2 is performed on the result of pass 1.
 If any error occurred during either pass, the program exits and leaves your files untouched.
 If pass 1 and 2 would give a different result, the program exits and leaves your files untouched.
 This is not a 100% guarantee, but it ensures the file stays compilable and all optimizations were performed.